What CAST learned from supporting Comic Relief and Paul Hamlyn Foundation's Tech for Good fund's grantees.

 We’ve taken the opportunity to reflect on our experience of supporting grantees over the nine-month programme - what worked, what didn’t work and what we learnt along the way.

-TL;DR: Short on time?
+Short on time?
 Skip ahead to the infographic showing our nine key learnings

 Just over a year ago, CAST began providing digital support as the lead support partner for the Tech for Good 2019 Programme.
 We worked in consortium with some of the most experienced organisations in the UK’s tech for good community: doteveryone, Snook and Founders and Coders.